 Creamy and comforting classic chicken pot pie is one of my favorite dinner recipes.
-It means home to me.
-Here we have ‘slab style’ with my classic recipe for the filling and my Herb Pie Crust you can find here.
-I’ll often make the crust in batches and freeze it, then pull it out for any kind of pie.
-Or, if I’m squeezed for time, I'll add pie crusts to my grocery list and swap it out for the homemade version.
+It means home food to me.
+Here, we have 'slab style' with my classic recipe for the filling and a homemade pie crust.
+I'll often make pie crust in batches and freeze the discs for the convenience of having them on-hand.
+Or, if I'm squeezed for time, I'll add pie crusts to my grocery list and swap it out for the homemade version.
 Both will work great!

 I'm a square pie recipe convert.
 It's so much easier to assemble, handle, and decorate a sheet pan.
 It's a perfect size.
 A slab pie is larger than a round pie but not too large.
 It's also easy to divide, slice, and serve.
 I love it.

 I like a few root vegetables - usually potato, carrot, and onion.
 I'll often add parsnip and sometimes celery.
 I'll definitely add peas if I have them available.
 Green beans are good, and corn to add crunch.
 Use your favorite veggies and make this your own!
 Just be sure to par-cook them until barely fork tender.
 They'll finish cooking in the oven.

 Either!
 They both work great, and this meal is perfect for using up left-overs.
 Re-purposing leftovers is a bonus!
 And, if you're like me, I'll often batch cook chicken ahead of time to use in chicken recipes and meal planning later in the week.

 The rest of the chicken pot pie ingredients:

 Add some butter, all-purpose flour, chicken broth, and milk.
 Pile it all in a pie crust and bake it up!
 It will be one of your favorite dinner recipes, too.